Using a Qball in the classroom

 The Qball runs $179.
 I contacted the great people at Qball and there is a free shipping promo code you can use – it is SHRKTNK19 and you just enter it during checkout.
-Over the next few weeks they’re hosting a back to school giveaway.
+At the beginning of each school year, they have giveaways.
 You can follow them on their social media platforms at @gopeeq for more information, and when I see it I will post about it as well.

 I do not receive any compensation or considerations for this product.
 I use it and think it is a good product.

 Read about the Q-ball’s journey on Shark Tank HERE.This is just one of the many ways I have begun to incorporate technology into my classroom.
 Click here to read about the differences between various digital platforms I have used, such as Seesaw and Class Dojo.